ginstrom/intelligence-horizon-novel/outlines/04_the-investigation-begins.md

    G. Lightly augmented individuals who progress despite his warnings
    H. The heartbreak of watching people he tried to save follow the same pattern

-## VI.
+## VII.
 The Logos Consultation and Marcus's Insights
    A. Elias's decision to directly question Logos about the Crossing phenomenon
    B. His hope that his creation might provide solutions or intervention capabilities
    C. Logos's straightforward responses about augmentation statistics and thresholds